 The Project Site is located within the Bird Conservation Region 27 (BCR 27), Southeastern Coastal Plain (NABCI 2009).
 There are 53 species of conservation concern in this region, including various species of songbirds, shorebirds, woodpeckers, owls, and raptors (USFWS 2008).
 The USFWS IPaC planning-level trust resources report did not identify any species of migratory birds (not including the bald eagle or golden eagle, which are discussed in the next section) listed on the USFWS 2008 Birds of Conservation Concern (BCC) as having potential to occur in the Project Area.
 However, six of the 53 species have been observed in Fayette County as part of the Breeding Bird Survey or Christmas Bird Counts (HDR 2019a).
-These include the Chuck-will's widow, Kentucky warbler, prothonotary warbler, red-headed woodpecker, whip-poorwill, and wood thrush.
+Species observed were the Chuck-will's widow, eastern whip-poor-will, Kentucky warbler, prothonotary warbler, redheaded woodpecker, and wood thrush.

 BCC are those species that are a high conservation priority of the USFWS.
 Suitable habitat for some of these species may occur in forest edges and scrub/shrub portions on the Project Site.
 Some may also use agricultural or grassland habitats for foraging.
+Oak-hickory forest, bottomland forest, and woodland areas within the Project Site provide potential breeding habitat for many of these species including chuck-will's-widow, eastern whip-poor-will, Kentucky warbler, prothonotary warbler, red-headed woodpecker, and wood thrush.